Quantitative strong unique continuation for the Schr\"odinger operator with unbounded potential

-We aim in this article to quantify the SUCP for both the Sch\"odinger operator $\Delta +q$ and the differential inequality $|\Delta u|\le |qu|+|P\cdot \nabla u|$.
-For sake of clarity, we limited ourselves on the case of the Sch\"odinger operator $\Delta +q$ acting on the unit ball $B$.
-We briefly indicate in the last section the changes to be maid in order to obtain a variant of Theorem \ref{mt1.0} and a quantitative SUCP for the differential inequality $|\Delta u|\le |qu|+|P\cdot \nabla u|$.
-We also give in this section a quantitative SUCP and a global quantitative SUCP for the operator $\Delta +q$ acting on an arbitrary domain of $\mathbb{R}^n$.
+We aim in this article to quantify the SUCP for both the Schr\"odinger operator $\Delta +q$ and the differential inequality $|\Delta u|\le |qu|+|P\cdot \nabla u|$.
+For sake of clarity, we limited ourselves to the case where the Schr\"odinger operator $\Delta +q$ acts on the unit ball $B$.
+In a final section, we briefly outline the modifications required to obtain a variant of Theorem \ref{mt1.0}, as well as a quantitative SUCP for the differential inequality $|\Delta u|\le |qu|+|P\cdot \nabla u|$.
+We also present a quantitative SUCP and a global quantitative SUCP for the operator $\Delta +q$ acting on an arbitrary bounded domain in $\mathbb{R}^n$.

-Before precisely stating our main result, we introduce some definitions and notations.
-As usual, the set of positive integers is denoted in the sequel by $\mathbb{N}$.
-For each $m\in \mathbb{N}$, define $O_m$ as the set of functions $w\in L^2(B)$ satisfying
+Before stating our main result precisely, we introduce some definitions and notations.
+As usual, the set of positive integers is denoted $\mathbb{N}$.
+For all $m\in \mathbb{N}$, define $O_m$ as the set of functions $w\in L^2(B)$ satisfying

 It is clear that $\varrho_m (w)<\infty$ if and only if there exists $0<\gamma <1$ so that